lsst-dm/dmtn-056/design.rst

 between them.

-The in-memory manifestation of a :ref:`Dataset` (e.g. as a Python object) is called a :ref:`ConcreteDataset`.
-The :ref:`Butler` is the user-facing interface employed to load, store, and query :ref:`ConcreteDatasets <ConcreteDataset>` and their relations.
+The in-memory manifestation of a :ref:`Dataset` (e.g. as a Python object) is called a :ref:`InMemoryDataset`.
+The :ref:`Butler` is the user-facing interface employed to load, store, and query :ref:`InMemoryDatasets <InMemoryDataset>` and their relations.

 Relations between :ref:`Datasets <Dataset>`, :ref:`Quanta <Quantum>`, and locations for stored objects are kept in a SQL database which implements the :ref:`Common Schema <CommonSchema>`.